 The Foundation operates from the oldest standing residence in the Gaslamp Quarter, the Davis-Horton House Museum, a repository of artifacts, photos and archives that we preserve for residents and visitors from around the world to enjoy.

 Founded in 1981 as a nonprofit corporation and recognized by the IRS as a 501 (c)(3) tax-exempt entity, the Foundation is led by an active Board of Directors that provides vision and leadership, sets policy and oversees the organization’s financial health.
-A professional staff led by an Executive Director carries out board policies and a Director of Operations manages the day-to-day operations of the Foundation and the Museum.
+A professional staff led by an Executive Director carries out board policies and a Manager of Museum Operations manages the day-to-day operations of the Foundation and the Museum.